 For Release: April 9, 2008

-The full results of this study will be presented on Wednesday, April 16, 2008 during the American Roentgen Ray Society’s annual meeting in Washington, DC.
+The full results of this study will be presented as an electronic exhibit beginning Monday, April 14, 2008 during the American Roentgen Ray Society’s annual meeting in Washington, DC.